-Explore 2.5 miles of trails at Long Pasture Wildlife Sanctuary.
+Explore 2.5 miles of trails at Long Pasture Wildlife Sanctuary in Barnstable.
 Gentle woodland and meadow walking trails lead to a view of Barnstable Harbor flanked by the dunes of Sandy Neck Barrier Beach.
 Look for groves of tupelo, red maple, holly, and large oak trees along the trail.

 Harbor Overlook Trail

-From the Boardwalk follow the trailhead west to Night Heron Pond where the ponds namesake as well as green herons, snowy egrets and kingfisher can be spotted.
+From the Boardwalk follow the trailhead west to Night Heron Pond where the ponds namesake as well as Green Herons, Snowy Egrets, and kingfishers can be spotted.

 Beck Family Trail and Restored Wetlands

 Along the Beck Family Trail, you will discover 6 newly restored vernal pools (wetlands) scattered along the field edges.
 These vernal pools were built to meet the specific habitat needs of rare species including the Eastern Spadefoot Toad, American Woodcock, Eastern Box Turtle, and a host of avian and insect pollinators and their associated flowering plants.
 You may notice how the restored wetlands change in appearance over time as plants and animals colonize the new habitats.

 The open fields surrounding this trail are the best spots to observe many species of butterflies, dragonflies, and the fantastic fall foliage of tupelo trees.

 This trail loops through early successional habitat perfect for the American Woodcock.
 From here access the Beck Family Trail for a longer loop.